 I’ve been fortunate to participate in multiple clinical studies since my stroke, nearly 5 years ago.
 In fact, I would say that’s probably the single greatest contributor to my continued progress in my rehabilitation.
 My 5th and 6th studies weren’t, in fact, clinical trials.
 They were pre-clinical trials of a robotic glove out of Harvard, known affectionately as the Gripper Glove.

-The “glove” sits on the back of your hand and is made up of air tubes that alternatively fill with air (which causes them to curl up, closing your fist) and than reject the air (which straightens your fingers).
+The “glove” sits on the back of your hand and is made up of air tubes that alternately fill with air (which causes them to curl up, closing your fist) and then reject the air (which straightens your fingers).
 What this does, in the hour a day you wear this, is it gives a power lesson to your brain: 500-600 times of opening and closing per day!
 It’s effectively shouting to the brain, “LOOK!
 You can do this!”

 What I Got From the Glove

 My studies with the Gripper Glove were initially at MGH Institute of Health Professions’ Impact Practice Center (the IPC) with a physical therapist (PT) leading the session (this was my 5th study).
 And following this 5 months later was a home use study (my 6th study), where an occupational therapist (OT) came to my home to get me started, and then followed up with me once a week by Zoom.

 Sometime during the home study I began to notice I was just starting to see independent finger extension!
 Any finger motion is difficult to achieve.
 And it usually is flexion (bending the fingers.)
 Extension is much trickier, because extension is a softer signal.
 If I try too hard, my flexors kick in and I make a fist.
 And independent finger motion is next to impossible (based on my type and severity of stroke.)
 But I had two fingers independently extending!